VMGWARE/caprover-one-click-apps/.github/PULL_REQUEST_TEMPLATE.md

-First of all, thank you for your contribution! 😄

-Please note that this repo is mostly for popular apps with thousands of stars and tens of thousands of downloads.
-If you'd like to add a less popular app, you can always [create your own 3rd party repo](https://github.com/caprover/one-click-apps#build-your-own-one-click-app-repository) and add your app there.

 ### ☑️ Self Check before Merge

 - [ ] I have tested the template using the method described in README.md thoroughly